LukeMSimmons/LukeMSimmons/README.md

 ## Intro
 Hello, my name is Luke.
 Thanks for visiting my GitHub account.
 I have added, and will continue to add, some abstracted skill demos on here that I think showcase some valuable tools/skills.
-Check out my **[skill_exhibition](https://github.com/LukeMSimmons/skill_exhibition)** repo for more.
+Please check out my **[skill_exhibition](https://github.com/LukeMSimmons/skill_exhibition)** repo for more.

 ## Toolkit
 Python in VS Code & JupyterLab (libraries: pyodbc, sqlalchemy, dask,